-'No wrong doors' is a memorandum that Brent Council intends to commit to and implement in the coming years.
+'No wrong doors' is an approach that Brent intends to commit to and implement in the coming years.

 The principle underpinning this nationwide memorandum of understanding is that there should be "no wrong doors" for young carers and their families.
 Young carers should be identified, assessed and supported regardless of which service is accessed in the first place.